habedi/PracticalMachineLearning/README.md

 * [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning): A curated list of remarkable Machine Learning frameworks, libraries, software, etc
 * [MOA Framework](https://moa.cms.waikato.ac.nz): A fantastic Java software environment and framework for Stream Mining
 * [MEKA](http://waikato.github.io/meka): A multi-label classification tool, it works on top of Weka
-* [Mulan](http://mulan.sourceforge.net): A Java library for learning on multi-labeled data
+* [Mulan](http://mulan.sourceforge.net): A Java library for learning on multi-labelled data
 * [Dlib](http://dlib.net): A fast Machine Learning library implemented in C++ for solving real-world data problems
 * [MITE](https://github.com/mit-nlp/MITIE): A library and tool for information extraction on text data, it's built on top of Dlib with binding for languages like Java and Python
 * [GraphStream](http://graphstream-project.org/): GraphStream is a Java library for analyzing and visualizing dynamic graphs